arnecls/homebridge-bosch-alert-system/README.md

        "certificate": "insert the content of client-cert.pem here" }
    ```
-4. Press the paring button on your Smarthome controller
+4. Press the paring button on your Smarthome controller (see [previous section](#let-homebridge-generate-certificates))
-5. Pair with the controller
+5. Pair with the controller.
+Please note that the port used in step 2 is different for this call.

    ```bash
    curl -sk -X POST \